hlefebvr/state_machine_cpp/src/tutorials/2_PowerLoop.md

 The loop is over
 ```

-## Advanced notions regarding inheritance
+## Advanced notions regarding imports

-In the next tutorial, we'll be diving into the concept of layers which solves the issue of inheriting multiple
+In the next tutorial, we'll be diving into the concept of layers which solves the issue of importing multiple
-times from the same algorithm or simply inheriting from algorithms which use the same attribute class.
+times the same algorithm or simply importing algorithms which use the same attribute class.
 For now, let us simply mention two advanced notions which are virtual transitions and final transitions.

 Just like in C++, within state_machine_cpp, it is possible to leave transitions intentionally empty.
 The goal
-of such transitions are clearly to be defined later when the algorithm is being inherited to form another algorithm.
+of such transitions are clearly to be defined later when the algorithm is being imported to form another algorithm.
 Such transitions are created with the functions `transitions.create_virtual` and `transitions.create_if_virtual`.
 Visualizing an algorithm with `Algorithm::plot` will print out such transitions in blue and with the keyword
 "virtual".
 Moreover, calling `Algorithm::sanity_check` will report the presence of virtual transitions.
 Finally,